21ST CENTURY TAI CHI

 But being a bit of an irreverent mOnk I like to play around when I hear the deafening sound of silence, I want to explore the borders, dancing over demarcations and fixed steps to see what lies on the other side.

-Last month I released the short Course on Udemy, teaching what I call the Flexible Form.
-A Form that start with just 10 steps and grows, according to time, energy and space you have to practice.
+A little while back, I released a short Form Course, teaching what I call the Flexible Form.
+A Form that starts with just 10 steps and grows, according to time, energy and the space you have to practice.
 I was surprised at the number of people keen to take a look, to try it out.

-It made me think: Perhaps creativity in the martial arts is not yet over.
+It made me think: Perhaps there is still room for yet more creativity in the martial arts.
 Perhaps, there remains an interest in something other than the hotly debated martial interpretations, the denial or dependency on the presence of Qi (yawn, excuse me!).
 It matters little if the application of an internal energy strike using Heel Breathing can cure your kidney stones or disarm a knife attack.
 The debate misses the bigger question: Is the art still alive or is it only a flickering display on the wall of Plato's cave?

 I'm not knocking any of those practices by the way.
 You can practice Tai Chi for martial or health reasons.
 It's all the same to me, but I do think we should address the question of how we maintain life in the art beyond the tired formulae of teaching Form, beyond the subjectivity of the single lethal strike.
 What are we doing about affordability, availability, time-tables, space-issues, memory muscles, choreography and balance?
 Quoting succulent passages from the Tao Te Ching or being able to locate the Chen village in Google Maps isn't going to hack it.

-So I've released a book on the subject called the Beginners Guide to the Tai Chi Form - hardly original I know, but blame the Algorithm Gods for that.
+To accompany the course, I released a book - Beginners Guide to the Tai Chi Form - (yes, an online course and book together!).
+Hardly original I know, but blame the Algorithm Gods for that.
 Make no mistake, however, you won’t know my Form - as it's not one from the major schools - but, thats the point.
-Do you see yet?
+Do you now see what I'm saying?

-I hoping, just maybe, you'll be inspired to create a Form of your own.
+I hoping so, because just maybe, you'll be inspired to create a Form of your own.
 To take my little example and with it create something of real beauty.
 There, I've said it.
 An admission to the Internal Arts Crime Investigation Board.
-If you never hear from me again, you’ll know Ive been executed by a Chen Village ninja for daring to speak the unspeakable, to utter the words banned for centuries in the Tai Chi World: Go and make something up yourself!
+If you never hear from me again, you’ll know I've been executed by a Chen Village ninja.